elijah-team/elijah-lang-lgpl/elijjah.md

 ## Syntax

-The concrete syntax of Elijjah is similar to C/C++ and Java with hints from JabaScript, Python, and Eiffel.
+The concrete syntax of Elijjah is similar to C/C++ and Java with hints from JavaScript, Python, and Eiffel.
 Blocks of code are delimited by curly braces and control flow keywords such as `if`, `else`, and `while` are allowed.
 As of now `for` is not supported and `foreach` is available as `iterate`.

 A function is composed of expressions and statements.
 Everything other than a function call or a variable assignment is a statement.
 A function need not end with a return statement (if enabled), but the return value must be assigned to a special variable `Result`.